What illness qualifies for PIP?

 It is unlikely that you would be reading this if you did not have problems, and I understand your need to know whether you should be claiming PIP or not.
 Some people get through to me by mistake, believing that they are calling the Department.
 They were going to ask PIP if they should claim.
 I see this as a bad idea as, to my knowledge, they are not geared up to advise on this.
 Given how regularly they get decisions wrong, and routinely apply the law incorrectly, you should look elsewhere for an answer.

 Where to go might depend on where you are and what services are in your area.
-You can get an idea by looking at the test (Stewart, the same link you used in Article 9, please) and seeing which of the PIP test activities are relevant to you, then looking down the descriptors under each heading and adding up the points you think you should score.
+You can get an idea by looking at our article on PIP for Depression and Anxiety and seeing which of the PIP test activities are relevant to you, then looking down the descriptors under each heading and adding up the points you think you should score.
 Remember that even if more than one descriptor applies to you under a heading (Preparing food, Engaging with others, etc), you only get the points for the higher scoring descriptor.
 For example, you might look at Preparing food and say that you need a seat because you can’t stand for long enough – 2 points for needing an aid; but because of your ADHD, you are easily distracted, as well as being impulsive, so have a history of leaving food to burn – 4 points for supervision.
 You only get the 4 points, not 6.
 You need at least 8 points for a component to get an award.
 Between 8 and 11 points will get you standard rate, and a score of 12 or more points qualifies for the enhanced rate.
 Self-assessing in this way is unlikely to give you an accurate score.
 I mean you the reader no disrespect when I say this; it is just that you need to know what the law says words and phrases used in the test mean.
-Some are defined in Part 1 of the Regulations – see the link above, but a knowledge of Upper Tribunal case law would be needed to accurately assess your entitlement.
+Some are defined in Part 1 of the Regulations, but a knowledge of Upper Tribunal case law would be needed to accurately assess your entitlement.

 Advice centres and charities